jxlwqq/http-echo/README.md

 # http-echo

 HTTP Echo is a go web server that echos back the arguments given to it.
+This is especially useful for demos or a more extensive "hello world" application in Docker or Kubernetse.

 Inspired by [hashicorp/http-echo](https://github.com/hashicorp/http-echo).
 Building multi-architecture docker images with [Buildx](https://docs.docker.com/buildx/working-with-buildx/).
 Apple chip's users cheers :).

 ### Local
 The default port is 8080, but this is configurable via the `--addr` flag: